 After brushing up on the material with a comprehensive study guide, you’ll better understand which subjects you know well and which subjects you need to work on more.
 Then, if need be, you can purchase books specific to those areas.
 Some examples:

 - Anatomy is the biggest section of the test.
 If you’re struggling to learn the vocabulary, one reliable textbook for this specific subject is Clinical Anatomy & Physiology for Veterinary Technicians.

 - Pharmacology is generally regarded as one of the most difficult sections of the test, so it may be smart to get a separate textbook to help you focus on this subject.
 Clinical Pharmacology & Therapeutics for the Veterinary Technician will be your best bet.

 Having a couple of quality textbooks to refer to is important, but the digital resources that have become available in the past few years will really boost your study game.

-On Zuku Review, you can view sample test questions and sign up for a VTNE question-of-the-day via email.
+On Zuku Review, you can view sample test questions and sign up for a VTNE question of the day via email.
 Students appreciate having a daily prompt come straight to their inbox.
-There are also more resources available such as their study app and visual flashcards, but for those features, you must sign up and pay a fee.
-Zuku charges $175 for four months of access, $150 for two months, and $125 for one month, so it can be an investment.
+There are also more resources available, such as their study app and visual flashcards, but you must sign up and pay a fee for those features.
+Zuku charges $175 for three months of access, $150 for 45 days, and $275 for six months, so it can be an investment.

 The app VTNE Pocket Prep was Bartley’s go-to exam prep tool.
 “I liked this resource because it was convenient to use in the downtime between classes,” she said.
 “It provides practice questions broken down by topic.
 If you are consistently missing questions on, for instance, emergency and critical care, it would flag that.
 Then it tailors your approach to your preparation.”
 VTNE pocket prep is free, with in-app purchases that range in price from $9.99 to $24.99.